Back from Samoa: Critical reception

 Trouser Press wrote that "the brief, well-played songs on Back From Samoa have cool titles ... but the lyrics are rarely as clever."
 Alternative Press called the album "hilarious," writing that it "rocks like a spastic colon."
 The Spin Alternative Record Guide wrote that "the extremism of this viciously witty, explosive thrash is compelling, perhaps because it's rooted in self-hatred."

+Artwork

+The cover image is an altered still taken from the 1959 sci-fi film The Monster of Piedras Blancas.
+The back cover features a photo of the band, with vocalist Mike Saunders wearing a "Fried Abortions" t-shirt, which was the name of a musical side-project he was a member of.
+There is a Holley Performance Products sticker on the body of the guitar slung over Mike's shoulder.